tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 credential.
 A credential MUST NOT be provided unless a Certificate message is also sent.

-When negotiating TLS 1.3, and using Delegated credentials, the server MUST send the DelegatedCredential as an extension in the CertificateEntry of its end entity certificate.
+When negotiating TLS 1.3, and using delegated credentials, the server MUST send the DelegatedCredential as an extension in the CertificateEntry of its end entity certificate.
 When negotiating TLS 1.2, the DelegatedCredential MUST be sent as an extension in the ServerHello.

 The DelegatedCredential contains a signature from the public key in the end-entity certificate using a signature algorithm advertised by the client in the "signature_algorithms" extension.
 Additionally, the credential's public key MUST be of a type that enables at least one of the supported signature algorithms.
-A Delegated credential MUST NOT be negotiated by the server if its signature is not compatible with any of the supported signature algorithms or the credential's public key is not usable with the supported signature algorithms of the client, even if the client advertises support for delegated
+A delegated credential MUST NOT be negotiated by the server if its signature is not compatible with any of the supported signature algorithms or the credential's public key is not usable with the supported signature algorithms of the client, even if the client advertises support for delegated